What is an inherently distinctive trademark?

 A merely descriptive mark describes a characteristic of the goods or services.
 Mere descriptiveness and likelihood of confusion are two of the most common rejections of trademark applications.
 While the risk of a likelihood of confusion rejection may be reduced by first conducting a trademark knockout search, a search will not necessarily reduce the probability of a mere descriptiveness rejection.
 This is an area where it would help to speak to an experienced trademark attorney.

-Merely descriptive marks may be capable of registration on the Principal Register if they have acquired secondary meaning, or acquired distinctiveness.
+Merely descriptive marks may be capable of registration on the Principal Register if they have gained secondary meaning or acquired distinctiveness.
 Without such acquired distinctiveness, a merely descriptive mark might still be registrable on the Supplemental Register, depending upon the subjective views of the trademark examining attorney assigned to your application.
 Keep in mind that a mark registered on the Supplemental Register is not available for recording with U.S. Customs, so you should consider this factor if want to prevent the import of similarly marked goods.

 The other end of the spectrum consists of “inherently distinctive” marks which are registrable without proof of acquired distinctiveness.
 Inherently distinctive marks include suggestive, fanciful and arbitrary marks.